Celebrating Diversity at Stuart Hall School

 At Stuart Hall, diversity is a celebrated part of our close-knit community.
-Thirty-two percent of our student body is non-Caucasian, including African American, Asian American, Hispanic/Latin American, Middle Eastern American and multiracial, along with international students from China, Rwanda, Korea, Taiwan, The Republic of Georgia, Belgium and Ghana.
+Thirty-two percent of our student body is non-Caucasian, including African American, Asian American, Hispanic/Latin American, Middle Eastern American and multiracial, along with international students from China, Rwanda, Korea, France, The Republic of Georgia, Belgium, and Ghana.

 Not only can you observe the diversity of our student body by walking through our hallways, you can also experience our diversity during special events held throughout the year:

 - Lunar New Year: Chinese lanterns and banners hang throughout the Staunton campus every January in celebration of “Kung Hei Fat Choy” or Lunar New Year.
 At special assemblies held on both Stuart Hall campuses, Chinese students share the traditions and excitement of the Lunar New Year, including providing samples of traditional Chinese snacks and desserts.